 We also toured one of Ecuador’s many rose farms where we learned the surprising reason why Ecuador produces so many of the best roses in the world.
 Find out why in our post from inside a rose farm in Ecuador.

 Building a train line through the Andes was not easy, but one particular rocky outcrop required amazing engineering.
 This spot is now called the Devil’s Nose and the Tren Crucero passes through it using a complicated series of track which switchbacks along the steep section, sometimes requiring the train to travel in reverse.
+See what that train travel adventure looks like in our photo essay about the Devil’s Nose.

 At Laguna de Colta, we got off the train long enough to visit the Iglesía de Balbanera near the train station.
 Built in 1534, this small baroque structure is the oldest Catholic church in Ecuador.